Blog

 You're selling, not asking

-Most startups frame fundraising as seeking investment.
+Most ventures frame fundraising as seeking investment.
 The moment you reframe it as selling a piece of your business, two uncomfortable truths surface — and one powerful opportunity opens up that most founders completely miss.

 Read article →